imagekitio/docs-keep-a-changelog/features/advanced-security-settings.md

 Examples of valid input-
 - Absolute IPv4 - `163.120.4.15`
 - IPv4 range using CIDR notation - `10.0.0.0/24`.
 This blocks all IPs in range `10.0.0.0` to `10.0.0.255`.

+## WebP image delivery based on user agents

+{% hint style="info" %}
+**Limits**
+- You can configure at most 10 user agents for WebP image delivery.
+{% endhint %}

+You can set the user agents for which you want to deliver WebP images using this feature.
+Using this, you can serve optimized images on your application.

+Use the advanced security settings on the dashboard to input a list of user agents, each separated by a new line, to configure this setting for your requests.

+These specified user agents need not be an exact match to the request's user agent.
+ImageKit will deliver the WebP image if the user agent in your request contains any of the defined user agents as a substring.

+For example:
+- If you configure the user agent `Android 11`, a request having the user agent `Linux; U; Android 11` would deliver a WebP image.

 ## Geographic restriction